Explain to me: the taste for pointed shoes

 To nuance, open our minds , test our aesthetic perceptions , and therefore progress in our understanding of style.

 And if by chance we don't succeed, well...
-We will at least be fixed on something: the object of the day can be definitively buried without regrets.
+We will at least be sure of something: the object of the day can be definitively buried without regrets.

-Ask any shoe enthusiast what the maximum ugliness for a shoe is, and you'll probably get a description of something like this:
+Ask any shoe enthusiast what the ultimate in ugliness is for a shoe, and you'll likely get a description that goes something like this:

 When you see this shoe, how many negative connotations come to mind about its hypothetical wearer?